 MSNBC's Chris Matthews was reprimanded over comments about woman in 1999

-In this June 4, 2012 file photo, Chris Matthews delivers a National Press Club Newsmaker Luncheon address at the 25th annual Gerald R. Ford Presidential Foundation journalism awards luncheon.Chris Maddaloni / CQ Roll Call via AP Images
+In this June 4, 2012 file photo, Chris Matthews, host of MSNBC's "Hardball with Chris Matthews" delivers a National Press Club Newsmaker Luncheon address at the 25th annual Gerald R. Ford Presidential Foundation journalism awards luncheon.Chris Maddaloni / CQ Roll Call via AP Images

 Breaking News Emails